 The common thread connecting metastasis suppressors is that they regulate tumor cell interactions with the various microenvironments in which tumor cells find themselves.
 Although the lab has focused on breast cancers, we have studies on-going in melanoma, pancreatic cancer, and ovarian cancer.

 This lab offers the opportunity for self-motivated and self-reliant scientists to study tumor cell biology from the DNA level through the in vivo level.
 We use molecular biology, genetics, biochemistry, cell culture and animals to address the issues raised above.
 The laboratory environment is highly interactive, team oriented, translationally minded and collaborative.
 We have ongoing collaborations with other research groups from UAB, U. Chicago, Penn State, National Cancer Institute, UCLA, and Washington State University as well as other institutes around the world.
 In short, we believe that these research projects will lead to a more complete understanding of the fundamental mechanisms underlying tumor progression.
 Moreover, novel, effective treatments will result from this research.

-Postdoctoral Fellow (University of Nebraska - Lincoln)
+(University of Kansas -

 Ken Sasaki, MD, PhD

 Carolyn Vivian, MS